TIM3H3AD/tri_v3_challenge/README.md

 Triangles (TRI) "Black Pharao" Version 4.2.1.0 Release,

--added a pre-compiled address.o to the src/obj folder.
-Everything else is as is from https://github.com/wurstgelee/triangles.
+* Adding a pre-compiled address.o to the src/obj folder solved my issues compiling trianglesd.
+* Everything else is as is from https://github.com/wurstgelee/triangles.

 wurstgelee's build recipe: